Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 ## General changes

-EventHubs v5 is a redesign that aligns with the new Azure SDK [guidelines](https://azure.github.io/azure-sdk/typescript_introduction.html#design-principles) for providing a better out-of-the-box experience for JavaScript developers across several areas:
+Version 5 of the `@azure/event-hubs` package is a result of our efforts to create a client library that is user friendly and idiomatic to the JavaScript ecosystem.
+Apart from redesigns resulting from following the new [Azure SDK Design Guidelines for Typescript](https://azure.github.io/azure-sdk/typescript_introduction.html#design-principles), the latest version provides the below improvements: for providing a better out-of-the-box experience for JavaScript developers across several areas: